 Check out the marketplace page for Delivery Plans to learn more and install the extension.

-For users with a TFS instance that is disconnected from the Internet, Delivery Plans will be available directly from the Manage extensions option in web access, without navigating to the VSTS Marketplace.
+For users with a TFS instance that is disconnected from the Internet, Delivery Plans are available directly from the Manage extensions option in web access, without navigating to the VSTS Marketplace.
 From Manage extensions, click on Browse local extensions, then select Delivery Plans and click Install.
 See the documentation on pre installed extensions for more information.

 Automatic linking from work items to builds